 I want to preface this whole post with a huge thank-you.
 None of this would have been possible without the help, guidance, and love from many people.
 Without further ado, (and in no particular order) thank you to:

-My classmates: Sindy Ethel, Naomi Abel, Camille Sauvé, Fred Shallcrass, Mohammad Sharaf, Douglas Hayes, Flávio Cescato, Santiago Torres and Tien-Min Liao.
+My classmates: Sindy Ethel, Naomi Abel, Camille Sauvé, Fred Shallcrass, Mohammad Sharaf, Douglas Hayes, Flávio Cescato, Santiago Torres, and Tien-Min Liao.
 My instructors: Cara di Edwardo, Andy Clymer, James Edmondson, Stéphane Elbaz, Hannes Famira, Troy Leinster, Ryan Bugden, Berton Hasebe, Christian Schwartz, Alexander Tochilovsky, Frank Grießhammer, Ken Barber, John Downer and Ben Kiel.
-And everyone else involved with guest critiques, feedback, guidance, and more: Daniel Morris, Jesse Ragan, Mattox Shuler, Sara Soskolne, Chester Jenkins, Dan Rhatigan, Tobias Frere-Jones, Kyle Benson, Delve Worthington, Stuart Sandler, John Giardiniere, Colin M. Ford, Mary-Catherine Pflug, Ryan Arruda, Winston Scully, Ben Jackson, The Cooper Union, Robofont, Superpolator, Prepolator, Metrics Machine, Erik van Blokland, Tal Leming.
+And everyone else involved with guest critiques, feedback, guidance, and more: Daniel Morris, Jesse Ragan, Mattox Shuler, Sara Soskolne, Chester Jenkins, Dan Rhatigan, Tobias Frere-Jones, Kyle Benson, Delve Worthington, Stuart Sandler, John Giardiniere, Colin M. Ford, Mary-Catherine Pflug, Ryan Arruda, Winston Scully, Ben Jackson, Erik van Blokland, Tal Leming.

 The Beginning — Learning and Understanding